 Learning difficulties, inconsistent parental discipline and high unemployment levels are also risk factors that make an individual more likely to become involved in violence.
-Taking an average across the HIPS area Key Stage 4 attainment levels and persistent absenteeism from secondary school are lower than the England average and in the cities of Portsmouth and Southampton the rate of 16-17 year olds not in employment, education or training (NEET) are above the England average32.
+Taking an average across the HIPS area Key Stage 4 attainment levels are lower than the England average, persistent absenteeism from secondary school is higher and in the cities of Portsmouth and Southampton the rate of 16-17 year olds not in employment, education or training (NEET) is above the England average32.